 Selecting MTIs to Enhance Positive and Minimize Negative Overlaps

-The MT-PA should review and select markets to take advantage of synergistic overlaps, and to avoid or minimize negative overlaps, keeping in mind how extensive the overlap will be, the nature and degree of impacts on overall and market segment customer and system benefits, and the likely receptivity of the parties to work together.
+The MTA should review and select markets to take advantage of synergistic overlaps, and to avoid or minimize negative overlaps, keeping in mind how extensive the overlap will be, the nature and degree of impacts on overall and market segment customer and system benefits, and the likely receptivity of the parties to work together.
 These criteria should be in addition to all other desired MT qualities (C-E savings, lasting change, leverage points, etc).

 Identifying & Assessing Overlaps

-The MT-PA, working with the MTI proposer(s) and with relevant PA(s), 3PIs and C&S implementation teams, will:
+The MTA, working with the MTI proposer(s) and with relevant PA(s), 3PIs, and C&S implementation teams, will:

 Identify Potential Conflicts